chemicstry/wasm_thread/README.md

 - Just `cargo run --example simple`

-#### wasm32
+#### wasm-bindgen

-- Build with `./build_wasm.sh` or copy paste commands from the script if your environment does not support shell scripts.
+- Build with `./build_wasm.sh` (bash) or `./build_wasm.ps1` (PowerShell).
 This custom build step is required because prebuilt standard library does not have support for atomics yet.
 Read more about this [here](https://rustwasm.github.io/2018/10/24/multithreading-rust-and-wasm.html).
-- Serve `examples` directory over HTTP and open `simple.html` in browser.
+- Serve `examples` directory over HTTP with cross-origin isolation enabled and open `simple.html` in the browser.
 Inspect console output.
-You can use `cargo install basic-http-server` and `basic-http-server examples`.
+You can use `cargo install sfz` as a basic HTTP server and serve with `sfz examples --coi`.

-### wasm-pack
+#### wasm-pack

-- Build with `./examples/wasm-pack/web-build.ps1` for an example targeting `web`, and `./examples/wasm-pack/web-build-no-module.ps1` for an example targeting `no-modules`.
+- Build with `./examples-wasm-pack/web-build.sh` for an example targeting `web`, and `./examples/wasm-pack/web-build-no-module.sh` for an example targeting `no-modules`.
-- Serve `./examples/wasm-pack/module` or `./examples/wasm-pack/no-module`, respectively, over HTTP and open `simple.html` in browser.
+- Serve `./examples-wasm-pack/module` or `./examples-wasm-pack/no-module`, respectively, over HTTP and open `simple.html` in browser.
 Inspect console output.
-You can use `cargo install basic-http-server` and `basic-http-server examples`.

 ### Example output